yunionio/cloudpods/README.md

 ## Installation

-You may install Cloudpods into a Linux box with at least 8GiB RAM and 200GB storage with the following two simple steps:
+You may install Cloudpods into a Linux box with at least 8GiB RAM and 200GB storage with the following three simple steps:

 ### Prepare passwordless SSH login